About the Accessibility Advisory Committee

 For more information on accessibility at the Library, please contact:

 The Town of Collingwood’s Accessible Shuttle Service is now run under a new operation contract by Sinton Transportation.
 Hours of service are: 8:00 a.m. - midnight, seven (7) days a week.
-Beginning March 1st 2009, users will no longer be required to pre book the service from 6:00 p.m. - midnight.
+Users are no longer required to pre book the service from 6:00 p.m. - midnight.
 Rates will continue to run on a meter, as governed by the Town of Collingwood.
 Please see below for all details: